Student Vehicle & Parking Regulations

 Ped Mall Information

 Student motor vehicle traffic on the pedestrian mall is restricted to times of moving in and out of residence halls, or other occasions of special permission.
-Access to the Ped Mall can only be gained through the gate between Ebersole and the Thomas Commons.
-The gate arm is typically down, therefore special permission and an access code is required to drive a vehicle onto the Ped Mall.
-The following procedures are to be followed when there is a need to drive on the mall.
+Access to the Ped Mall can only be gained from the Ebersole hill (paved drive between Ebersole and the Thomas Commons).
+Since there is not a barrier preventing access to PED Mall from the Ebersole hill, and other than the occasion of moving in and out, special permission needs to be granted to prevent fines and/or towing of vehicles found to have accessed this area without permission.
+Speed limits on sidewalks and the Ped Mall is 5 MPH.

 Students who are moving from one hall to another may obtain authorization from the Residence Life Office.
 This should be done Monday through Friday, prior to 4:30 p.m.